Explore

 Go 2.75 hours west to the surprisingly great Katsunuma wine region.

-Where Else to Visit from Tokyo
+Where else to go from Tokyo

 Take a 3-hour train ride or 1-hour flight to get to Kyoto, the vibrant, beautiful cultural heart of Japan.
 Like much of the country, it’s especially lovely in the spring during cherry blossom season.